morningsidemeeting/morningsidemeeting.github.io/README.md

 Tags determine where on the site the post will show up: in the main news section, on committee pages, etc. If you want a post not to display any more, just add the `archived` tag to the list.

+NOTE: Make sure all of your tags have a human-readable title specified in `src/data/tags.json`.

 ### Footer

 Quotes for the footer are selected at random each time a page loaded.
 The quotes themselves are listed in `/src/data/quotes.json`.
 You can add quotes to the array using the following format: